UK Housing Market

 The weaker British pound and falling prices in the UK were drawing the interest of overseas investors.
 For UK buyers trying to decide on the buy vs let option, the answer is to rent.

 Some may be waiting for an expected cut to the stamp duty by Boris Johnson which had dampened the UK real estate market after it was introduced.
 Property purchases by Brits had dropped 16% year over year.

-Some property company experts suggest that a £500,000 starting threshold for a Stamp Duty and Land Tax would be help in the overheated market of London and the South East but could lead to a two tiered housing market.
-There are fears no one would buy in lower priced Scotland.
+Some property company experts suggest that a £500,000 starting threshold for a Stamp Duty and Land Tax would be help the overheated market of London and the South East but could lead to a two-tiered housing market.
+There are fears no one would buy in lower-priced Scotland.

 A good percentage of buyers are wanting and expecting a stamp duty cut from the Johnson government.

 JLL offers its price outlook report, beginning cautiously but much stronger within 2 years: